HallaSurvivor/Blog/_posts/2024-08-12-finiteness-in-sheaf-topoi.md

 ## Which Finite to Use?

-TODO: say that different notions of "finite" give us different -- bishop sets have a cardinality, k-sets can be listed (possibly with duplicates)

-Almost always, if you're just doing "regular math" you want to work with kuratowski finite sets.
-These admit a surjection from $[n]$, and so can be thought of as sets whose elements can be "listed" (possibly with repeats).

-Note that we can't remove the repeats!
-For instance, in the circle with two origins, there's an epi from $\[2]$ which usually has duplicates, but doesn't have duplicates at the doubled point!

-The feature of finiteness we usually need is the ability to list stuff, and it normally doesn't matter if our list happens to have duplicates.
-So this gets the job done.
-Sometimes, though, especially in combinatorics, we need to be able to _distinguish_ between the objects we've listed.

-As long as we work with _decidable_ finite sets, we can do this and then everything is exactly as you would expect.
+Constructively, bishop and kuratowski finiteness encode two aspects of finiteness which are conflated in the classical finite world.
+Bishop finite sets are those which admit a cardinality.
+They're in bijection with some
+$[n]$, and so have a well defined notion of _size_.
+Kuratowski finite sets, in contrast, are those equipped with a notion of _enumeration_.
+You can list all the elements of a kuratowski finite set.

+Of course, knowing how to biject a set $X$ with a set $[n]$ always tells you how to enumerate $X$.
+But constructively knowing how to enumerate $X$ doesn't tell you how to biject it with some $[n]$!
+As we saw in the previous section, the problem lies with removing duplicates.
+It's worth taking a second to visualize a kuratowski finite set that isn't bishop finite, and convince yourself that the question "is this a duplicate element" can have more subtle answers than just "yes" or "no".
+This makes it impossible to remove the duplicates.

+This bifurcation might feel strange at first, but in some squishy sense it happens classically too once you start working with _infinite_ sets.
+Indeed in set theory the notion of finiteness bifurcates into [cardinals][23], which have a defined notion of "size", and [ordinals][24], which have a defined notion of "order" (kind of like a choice of enumeration... if you squint).

+So when you're working constructively, ask why you're using finiteness.
+Do you _really_ need to know that something literally has $n$ elements for some $n$?
+Or is it enough to know that you can put the elements in a finite list?
+Does it matter if your list has duplicates?
+These questions will tell you whether bishop finiteness or kuratowski finiteness is right for your purposes.

+Subfiniteness, which amounts to being contained in some $[n]$, I find to be less useful "in its own right".
+Instead, if you're able to prove a result for bishop finite objects, it's worth asking if you can strengthen that to a proof for subfinite ones!

+In any case, as long as we work with _decidable_ things, these notions all coincide.
+As we saw earlier, a decidable quotient of a bishop finite set (that is, a decidable kuratowski finite set) is again bishop finite.
+Similarly, a complemented subset of a bishop finite set is finite (this is lemma D5.2.3 in the elephant, but it's not hard to see yourself).
+So if you're working in a context where everything is decidable, finite sets work exactly as you would expect!
 This is part of why constructive math doesn't have much to say about combinatorics and algebra.
-Most arguments are _already_ constructive for decidable finite sets (which is what you're picturing when you picture a finite set).
+Most arguments are _already_ constructive for decidable finite sets (which is what you're picturing when you picture a finite set and do combinatorics to it).
 Sometimes you can push things a bit farther though, and this can be interesting.
 See, for instance, Andreas Blass's paper on the [Constructive Pigeonhole Principle][19].

-TODO: mention that cardinals are projective, so satisfy a version of choice.
-Do any of the others? (k-finite definitely don't).
-Can you show this with a picture?

-TODO: If you're interested in reading more, the last section (D5) of Johnstone's Elephant is a _fantastic_ resource on finite objects in a topos.

 ---